tryscer/flock/Book/Flock-Music.md

 ​	“I don’t know,” I said.
 “I think so.
 I hope so.”
 ​	“And you expect me to accept this just… lying down?”
 ​	“Huh,” I said.
 “I guess you make a good point.”
 ​	“You can have your fun,” Eleanore said, turning away.
-“But don’t think I won’t have my fun, too.”
+“But don’t think I won’t have my fun, just the same.”

 Up ahead, where the tree line met the end of a cliff, I saw Shirley’s friend, Veronika, kneeling down on the ground.
 ​	“Excuse me,” I said.
 “Have you seen Alice?
 Hey, are you okay?
 Are you crying?”
 ​	Veronika looked up.
 I the dim moonlight I saw dirt on her face and hands.
 ​	“I’m not crying,” Veronika said.
 “I’m making amends.”
-She had a low, almost androgynous voice, raspy at that; in the dead air she sounded like a cryptkeeper making an ominous promise.
-​	“What do you mean,” I said, “‘making amends?’”
+She had a low, almost androgynous voice, raspy at that; in the dead air she sounded like a cryptkeeper making an ominous promise.    ​	“What do you mean,” I said, “‘making amends?’”
 ​	“I mean,” Veronika said, “the world has lost a life, the world owes itself a life.
 Take a look.”
 She held out a little packet.
 I felt inside –
 ​	“Why do you have moist pine nuts in a bag?”
 I asked.
 ​	“You might think of them as pine nuts,” she said.
 “I think of them as baby trees.”